nongio/layers/doc/architecture.md

 ### Command Pattern

 A Renderable produces Change messages that are processed by the Engine.
-The changes includes an optional Transition description used by the engine to produce animations and a set of bit flags to update on scene node.
+The changes includes an optional Transition description used by the engine to produce animations.
+A Change when exected returns a set of bit flags to mark as dirty the affected Renderable.
 On every update the Engine step forward the animations and applies the changes to the Renderables.
 Based on the flags the engines marks the nodes as in need of rendering or layout.
+Data model for Changes:
-*ModelChange*: a change over a property of a node model that could trigger a repaint or layout *ValueChange*: a change over a property, described by 2 values and a description of the transition between them *Transaction*: ModelChange, AnimationId, NodeId
+*ModelChange*: a change over a property of a node model that could trigger a repaint or layout *ValueChange*: a change over a property, described by 2 values and am optional description of the transition between them *Transaction*: ModelChange, AnimationId, NodeId